lsst-uk/obs_vista/README.md

 To run this you will need access to the VIDEO test data.
 This will be made available shortly.

-### Generation 2 Butler

-We are maintaining generation 2 functionality so that the first prototype runs remain accessible.
-This functionality should be deprecated around the start of 2022 following which we will delete all the generation 2 prototype data.
-If in doubt use the generation 3 Butler.

 ## The Camera